Patients

 • Laparoscopic surgery

-• The doctor makes a larger cut in your side or abdomen.
+• The doctor makes small cuts in your side or abdomen.

 • The doctor uses a small camera and special tools to help remove the kidney.